phender5/CSC484D/Assignment1/README.md

 # QUESTION 1

-Basic Hello World of digit music synthesis
+Basic Hello World of digital music synthesis.

 # QUESTION 2

-Using the formula for midi note to frequency was able to generate the opening to starwars
+Using the formula for midi note to frequency was able to generate the opening to starwars.

 # QUESTION 3